inspr/core-legacy/doc/yamls.md

 Channel_Type:
- - meta: <br>
+ - meta:
-    metadata of Channel_Type
-    - name: <br>
+    - name: channel_type_name
-        channel_type_name
-    - reference: <br>
-        url reference to the channel_type definition in the inspr repository, there are already well defined channel_types that can be used instead of defining your own.
+    - reference: url reference to the channel_type definition in the inspr repository, there are already well defined channel_types that can be used instead of defining your own.
-    - parent:<br>
-        It is injected by the inspr daemon and it's string composed of it's location's path, for example `'*.app1.app2'` means that the channel type belongs to the app2 in your cluster.
+    - parent:It is injected by the inspr daemon and it's string composed of it's location's path, for example `'*.app1.app2'` means that the channel type belongs to the app2 in your cluster.
-    - sha256:<br>
-        tags images with their sha256 digest.
+    - sha256: tags images with their sha256 digest.
- - schema: <br>
-    defines the message structure  that goes through this channel_type, example:  `'{"type":"int"}'`
+ - schema: defines the message structure  that goes through this channel_type, example:  `'{"type":"int"}'`
- - connected: <br>
-    Is a list of channels that are created using this specific type, this is injected through the `inspr_cli`/ `inspr_daemon`
+ - connected: Is a list of channels that are created using this specific type, this is injected through the `inspr_cli`/ `inspr_daemon`
-    - item_channel: <br>
-    name of the channel currently using this type
+    - item_channel: name of the channel currently using this type